 Robert Pearson, Labourer, Stockport, October 1925

 At the bleach works in Stockport where he worked, Robert Pearson heard screaming.
 Two boys, Arthur Bowden and William Stothert, had been working in a vat when there was a sudden inrush of scalding liquid and steam.
-Arthur managed to get out through a manhole but William couldn’t get a grip it with his burning hand.
+Arthur managed to get out through a manhole but William couldn’t get a grip with his burning hand.
 Robert, 29 with a young son at home, jumped down and hoisted William out.
 Robert was dragged out of the vat barely conscious, his feet badly scalded.
 Both boys died of their injuries but Robert’s actions were recognised with a medal.
 Robert lived until 1973.

 Saving Amy from the train